Written Standard Operating Procedures, or SOP for short, must be developed and made

-Written SOPs for any particularly hazardous substance (PHS) or procedure that poses
+available for anyone working with a particularly hazardous substance (PHS) or performing

-SOP describes how your lab will handle a hazardous material safely, including the
+how to handle a hazardous material safely, including the amount and concentration

-amount and concentration of material you will use, how you obtain or create the working
+of material you will use, how you obtain or create the working solution, special handling

-solution, special handling procedures, engineering controls, personal protective equipment,
+& storage procedures, engineering controls, personal protective equipment, waste disposal

-used hazardous chemicals and a General SOP template are available below.
-The templates
+chemicals and a general SOP template are available to download.
+The templates must

 procedures used, and must be read and signed by the lab personnel.
 The SOP is used